 The FACTS and REAL COSTS of

-- Share Certificates; (Not included in the R125,00 offer)
+- Share Certificates; (Not included in their R125,00 offer)

 - Company Register that is compulsory in terms of Sec.
 50(1) of the Company Act 2008.
-(Not included in the R125,00 offer)
+(Not included in their R125,00 offer)

 Registering a company without a name will be known only by its registration number, followed by “(South Africa)”.

-The Consumer Protection Act, 2008 prohibits the use of unregistered business names unless a person trades under his or her full names as recorded in an identity document.
+The Consumer Protection Act, of 2008 prohibits the use of unregistered business names unless a person trades under his or her full names as recorded in an identity document.